-In accordance with Part 11: Division 5 section 11(5) of the Police Act, the Police Board is responsible for taking action to respond to complaints about the services or policies of the Metro Vancouver Transit Police ("Transit Police").
+In accordance with Part 11: Division 5 of the Police Act, the Police Board is responsible for taking action to respond to complaints about the services or policies of the Metro Vancouver Transit complaints made about:

+Police ("Transit Police").
 Pursuant to s.
-168(1) of the Police Act, service or policy complaints are complaints made about:

-- a.
-The general direction, management, or operation of the Transit Police; or
+168(1) of the Police Act, service or policy complaints are a.
+The general direction, management, or operation of the Transit Police; or b.

-- b.
 About the inadequacy or inappropriateness of Transit Police's:

-- Staffing or resource allocation;
+Staffing or resource allocation;

-- Training programs or resources;
+• Training programs or resources;

-- Standing orders of policies;
+• Standing orders of policies;

-- Ability to respond to requests for assistance; or
+• Ability to respond to requests for assistance; or

-- Internal procedures.
+• Internal procedures.